thingsboard/thingsboard.github.io/docs/iot-gateway/what-is-iot-gateway.md

 The Gateway project is currently in active development stage and you should expect following major features in next releases:

- - OPC-UA extenstion improvements:
+ - Sigfox and OPC-UA extension improvements:
     - Ability to configure IoT devices connected through the Gateway using Thingsboard [Attributes](/docs/user-guide/attributes) feature.
     - Ability to control IoT devices connected through the Gateway using Thingsboard [RPC](/docs/user-guide/rpc/) feature.
  - Ability to configure Gateway distantly from Thingsboard [Dashboards](/docs/user-guide/visualization/).
  - Client-side load balancing based on information about Thingsboard cluster.
  - Ability to visualize collected device data on the Gateway Web UI.